Tazmainiandevil/Useful.Extensions/README.md

 "XYZ".ContainsValue("x", StringComparison.Ordinal);
 ```

-_HasValue_ - Looks for a specified value inside a string including an option to compare by case (default is to ignore case)
+_HasValue_ - Looks for a specified value inside a string including an option to compare by the case (default is to ignore case)

 e.g.